What is it?

-The Hydrasynth has a decent array of connections including wall-wart power connector, two front-edge mounted headphone sockets, stereo unbalanced outputs, MIDI in/out/thru (DIN), USB, plus sustain and expression inputs.
-Not forgetting the CV connectivity which is slap bang on the front panel (for easy access) and includes two CV inputs and five CV outputs.
+There is also a respectable array of connections, with a wall-wart power connector, a pair of front-edge mounted headphone sockets, stereo unbalanced outputs, MIDI in/out/thru (DIN), USB, plus sustain and expression inputs.
+Let's not forget the CV connectivity, which you'll find right there on the front panel for easy access, and includes two CV inputs and five CV outputs.

 Performance and verdict

-If we examine the front panel in chunks we quickly understand how this machine works under the hood and on the surface.
-It’s very logically laid out in clear blocks of functionality.
-Starting on the left-hand side, you have master volume and a control to switch on glide (glide modes include logarithmic, exponential and linear curves, much like my Andromeda).
+We can quickly get to grips with how this machine works under the hood and on the surface by taking the front panel in chunks.
+The layout is logical, with clear blocks of functionality.
+Starting on the left-hand side, you'll find master volume and a control to switch on glide.
+The Hydrasynth's glide modes comprise logarithmic, exponential and linear curves – much like my Andromeda.

-Then there’s a ribbon button (for setting how the beautiful long ribbon controller affects sounds) and a chord button (hold chord until it flashes, press up to eight notes and then trigger them from one key (much like some classic polysynths).
-To examine the ribbon a little more – this is a very nifty thing indeed and can act as an instrument in its own right (played like a theremin), for modulation duties, or to bend held notes/chords.
+Set how the beautiful long ribbon controller affects sounds with the ribbon button.
+Hold the chord button until it flashes, then press up to eight notes and trigger them from one key – much like some classic polysynths.
+The ribbon is a very nifty thing indeed and can act as an instrument in its own right.
+Play it like a theremin.
+Alternatively, assign it modulation duties or use it to bend held notes/chords.

-One change we would like here is for the pitches on the ribbon to line up with the notes on the keyboard (for example, press middle C and the ribbon position directly in line is also a C).
-A couple of other things of note, (whilst we are talking performance controls) are the unique paddle-style pitch and mod wheels.
-These paddles are clever and they do add a more nuanced way to move the wheels.
-They also light up in several rather lovely colours along with the big selector wheel and this can be customised when saving patches.
+While we are talking performance controls, let's look at the unique paddle-style pitch and mod wheels.
+The paddles are clever and add a more nuanced method of moving the wheels.
+They also light up in several rather lovely colours along with the big selector wheel, and you can customise this when saving your patches.

-In the next section, you’ll find CV ins/outs and an arpeggiator and an area called ‘main system’.
-Here you can change patches and banks, save, choose favourite patches, initialise, and create patches out of thin air with the random button (a feature I also love on Korg’s Wavestate).
+The next section is where you will find the CV ins/outs and arpeggiator, and an area called ‘main system’.
+This is where you change patches and banks, save, choose favourite patches, initialise, and – with a feature I also love on Korg's Wavestate – create patches out of thin air with the random button.

-A nice big ‘home’ button also takes you back home if you ever feel you’ve strayed too far!
-In this section is also the biggest screen which deals with patch selection (and other tasks) while also displaying waveshapes in real-time (much like Korg’s ‘Logues).
+There is also a nice big ‘home’ button if you feel you’ve strayed too far.
+Reassuring!
+In this section you'll find the Hydrasynth's biggest screen, which deals with patch selection among other tasks, and also displays waveshapes in real-time just as Korg’s ‘Logues do.

-The middle segment of each screen displays the button assignments.
-This works very well in practice, with a plethora of parameters controllable and viewable at the same time.
+The button assignments, meanwhile, are displayed in the middle of these screens.
+Dividing them up like this works very well in practice, making a number of parameters controllable and viewable at the same time.

 • Waldorf Blofeld Keys